trufa/git-cheatsheet/README.md

 [Read explanation here!](http://stackoverflow.com/a/6866485/463065)

-You want to nuke commit your and never see it again.
+You want to nuke commit your and never see it again (Careful!
+Permanent loss).

     git reset --hard HEAD~n